Events & Professional Development

 Professional development offerings for fall, winter, and spring quarters will be available on this page as each term arrives.
 For past events, see the Events Archive.

-Winter 2018 Professional Development
+Spring 2018 Professional Development

 The CIIA continues this spring with MONDAY MORNING MENTOR (click "Join this Course" for offerings).
 Join us for the video, coffee/tea & discussion.
 Each Monday (see below), a new online teaching strategy video is made available and accessible for 7 days.
 Even if you cannot join us, you can watch the videos on your own.